FriedScholvinck/friedscholvinck.github.io/src/content/blog/dia-browser.md

 But for now, Dia feels like a browser built for no one in particular.
 It's not different enough to win over Chrome users, and it's not powerful enough to satisfy Arc enthusiasts.

-Until then, I'll be sticking with Arc and hoping it doesn't get abandoned entirely in favor of the AI trend du jour.
+Until then, I'll be sticking with Arc and hoping it doesn't get abandoned entirely in favor of the AI trend of the day.